straz/artificialtrust/_articles/pollution.md

 convey deep truths.

-As I am about to add my own contribution to the marketplace of ideas, my computer's autocorrect function suggests an improvement.
+As I am about to add my own contribution to the marketplace of ideas, my app's autocorrect function suggests an improvement.
 I write "That's the way&hellip;" expecting to finish with "*&hellip;some people are.*" For a moment, I pause to consider.
 How about "That's the way *the cookie crumbles*"?